Report: 75% Growth in 2023

 Battery Storage Growth

-The US experienced a remarkable 28% year-on-year increase in battery storage manufacturing capacity between 2022 and 2023, reaching a total of 114GWh of lithium-ion battery manufacturing capacity.
+The US experienced 28% year-on-year increase in battery storage manufacturing capacity between 2022 and 2023, reaching a total of 114GWh of lithium-ion battery manufacturing capacity.
 However, challenges remain as China surpasses the US to become the largest storage market globally.

 Import Dependence and Overcapacity Concerns